 This organization has 10,000 employees based in many locations across different regions, including several main facilities and a dozen satellite offices as well as many remote workers.
 The design enables each employee to have a higher capacity mailbox of 35 GB.
 This site resilient solution spread across two data centers (Site A and Site B) makes use of active-active user distribution model.

-Both the above cases are detailed under 'Sample Implementations' in section 6.
+Both the above cases are detailed under the section Sample Implementations.

 Figure 2 shows the external data center architecture.